 Increased risk of blood clots

 Tablets are becoming a less common choice for HT.
-While they are effective at treating symptoms of menopause, they can be associated with some added risk of blood clots when compared to other types of HT (like patches and gels).
+While they are effective at treating symptoms of menopause, they can be associated with some added risk of blood clots and gallstones when compared to other types of HT (like patches and gels).

 Many healthcare providers will initially recommend patches or gels (transdermal HT) as they are not thought to come with this increased risk.